Watermelon nutrition: glycemic index, calories, net carbs, diets

 Pregnancy

-The antioxidant lycopene has also been proven to have the potential to reduce the development of pre-eclampsia and intrauterine growth retardation in first-time pregnant women (18).
+The antioxidant lycopene has also been proven to potentially reduce the development of pre-eclampsia and intrauterine growth retardation in first-time pregnant women (18).

 Watermelon can be advised to patients with hyperemesis gravidarum, a pregnancy complication characterized by severe nausea and vomiting, as the high water content can help stay hydrated (19).